“No pain, no gain” the saying goes.

 This exercise targets your hamstring muscles and glutes, which are key for a healthy back and to stabilize your knees.
 If you sit for long periods (at a desk job, driving or something else that requires a lot of sitting) your glutes are in a stretched position and aren’t being worked.

-2. Get in plank position and lower yourself to the ground, facedown.
+- Get in plank position and lower yourself to the ground, face down.

-4. Lower back down until your chest touches the floor
+- Lower back down until your chest touches the floor.

-*Modification: if you are unable to do multiple pushups this way, don’t sweat it!
+if you can’t do multiple pushups this way, don’t sweat it!
 You don’t want your technique to suffer as it will place stress on your spine.
 Modify this exercise by putting your knees down and pushing up from there.
 There’s a version of the push up for any ability!

 The push up is a full body workout.
 It uses a large number of muscles, including your legs to complete the action.
-When you perform pushups you are engaging your core, your legs and your arms.
-For more, Greatist has an additional 32 resistance band exercises.
+When you perform push-ups, you’re engaging your core, your legs, and your arms.

-And remember – it’s not where you are now, but where you want go that matters!
+And remember – it’s not where you are now, but where you want to go that matters!